elvisma/Data-Science-Related/Python Book/Data loading/README.md

-load multiple format data (endorsed by python book)
+All notes from python book